aDiThYa-808/testAPI/README.md

 ---

 ## Contributing
-### Contribution are welcome.
+### Contributions are welcome.
 Please check CONTRIBUTING.md for the guidelines.
 ---

 # THANK YOU